 Crandall (not his real name) needed to overcome a long-term addiction to heroin and other drugs.
 When Crandall’s family inquired about him coming to the Phoenix, they were worried because he had relapsed three times before after he had been in residential treatment.
 Why would this attempt be any different?

-While there are no guarantees for recovery, The Phoenix Recovery and Counseling Centers approaches treatment in an all-inclusive way.
+While there are no guarantees for recovery, The Phoenix Recovery Center approaches treatment in an all-inclusive way.
 This is the Phoenix difference:

 - We work to resolve the underlying causes of addiction

 - We use the 12 Step program that has worked for millions

 - We focus on building enhanced health, uplifting emotions, mental resilience, great relationships, and inspiring spirituality

 - We help each person understand themselves and to also empathize with others

 - We assist others to develop meaning, purpose, and enrichment in their lives